Computer_Cutting

 On this occasion, and whenever possible, we are going to take advantage of this week's practices to advance our final project, which consists of designing and manufacturing a smart buoy that can detect pollution.
 To do this, we are going to use Inkscape and laser cutting to create a light signal that will be integrated into the buoy and that will illuminate with different frecuency.
 Thus, we will be able to meet the requirements of the practices, which are to create a design with Inkscape and cut it in acrylic, and at the same time give a practical and creative application to our work.

-As all of last week's design was done PARAMETRICALLY in Inventor and you can see the step by step of the design, the parameterization and download all the files in this link, well this week I will try to try something different.
+As all of last week's design was done PARAMETRICALLY in Inventor and you can see the step by step of the design and the parameterization in this link, well this week I will try to try something different.
 I will do it in two ways.

 I will focus only on the dome of the buoy, which is the part that will contain the light signal.
 To make the dome, I'm going to use laser cutting on a sheet of clear acrylic, and then I'm going to heat bend the acrylic to give it the curved shape.
 I will make the tube that connects it to the rest of the design in 3D printing, using a water- and sun-resistant material.
 As it will not yet be the final version of the buoy, I will oversize it a little to work more comfortably and to leave room for the electronic components that will go inside.
 Well, I have never folded acrylic, I will have to be careful not to burn or break it, and follow the instructions given to me in the workshop.